 A study of Spanish American poetry from its early manifestations through modernism, post-modernism, and avant-garde.
 Taught in Spanish.
 Prerequisite for SPAN 431: SPAN 260 or permission.
-Prerequisite for SPAN 531: Acceptance to Spanish graduate program or permission.
+Prerequisite: Acceptance to Spanish graduate program or permission.

 SPAN 553 Spanish Phonetics and Phonemics 3 cr.